Do you know the difference between a common, white (Irish) potato….. and a sweet potato? Click here or take the class

 Facebook: Just Food Now in Western Massachusetts

-Format: This class is a lecture format supplemented with an optional textbook and delivered via PowerPoint and Video in an on-line environment (see Class Schedule).
-You will have access to the instructor via UMass Online, however I will not be available “24/7″.
-I’ve posted the videos to You Tube or Vimeo to make them easy to access.
-Each lesson includes a PowerPoint with notes and most include an optional additional reading in the textbook Botany for Gardeners.
-You will also read Botany of Desire and take the quizzes on the reading of this engaging book.
-Exams are all open-book but are limited in time.
-You may take the Botany of Desire quizzes up to 3 times.
-Please see the sample lesson for an example.
+Format: This class is a lecture format including a PowerPoint with notes (sample here), a related video (sample here) and most include an optional reading in the textbook Botany for Gardeners.
+You will also read Botany of Desire and take quizzes on the four main chapters of this engaging book.
+You may take the Botany of Desire quizzes at your own pace up to 3 times.
+Exams are all open-book but are limited to 90 minutes.

 Technology: According to UMass Online, in order to take this course you must: